Kstewartm/Power-BI-Extract/PyPbitAutomator Package/README.md

 ### Getting Started:
 - To get started with the solution, follow these steps:
     - Clone the repository to your local machine.
-    - Install the required dependencies listed in the requirements.txt file.
     - Run the solution using the Extractor.py file.

 ****